-130 Except for the platform scripts, the generated scripts are also available in a version for JDK 8, then called x8.bat, x8.sh, x8.service (x substituted by the respective file name).
+&lt;sup>134 For now, the installation package still contains an example AMQP broker, which may be removed in the future.
+If you want to use that broker, type cd broker; mvn package; cd. to prepare it for execution.
+Except for the platform scripts, the generated scripts are also available in a version for JDK 8, then called x8.bat, x8.sh, x8.service (x substituted by the respective file name).

-- 11. On server or devices: Run cli.sh.
-An example interactive execution trace was already shown in Section 3.12 in Figure 47.
+- On the server: Start the platform server(s) component through the generated platform.sh/bat in the gen folder.
+If you run all processes from the console as explained in this section, this requires a separate shell for platform, ECS Runtime, service manager and CLI as the processes run intentionally endless (or you start them in parallel/background). - Currently, by default, no explicit on/offboarding of devices is needed.
+If explicit onboarding is required, call the respective ecs or ecsServiceMgr script with parameter onboard. - On the devices (if desirable also on the server): Start the ECS runtime (ecs.sh/bat) and, finally, the service manager (serviceMgr.sh/bat) through their startup scripts. - 11.
+On server or devices: Run cli.sh.
+An example interactive execution trace was already shown in Section 3.13 in Figure 50.
 For deploying services, the created application artifact must be on the device running the service manager.
 Add the artifact to the service manager via the cli (through a local file URL on that device) and start the services.
-Please note that artifacts and containers are added through their URI, whereby local URIs may differ from system to system132, e.g., - Windows: file:///C:/.../SimpleMeshTestingApp-bin.jar - Linux: file:/home/ecouser/SimpleMeshTestingApp-bin.jar - Service container: file:/apps/SimpleMeshTestingApp-bin.jar - 12.
+Please note that artifacts and containers are added through their URI, whereby local URIs may differ from system to system, e.g., - Windows: file:///C:/.../SimpleMeshTestingApp-bin.jar - Linux: file:/home/ecouser/SimpleMeshTestingApp-bin.jar - Service container: file:/apps/SimpleMeshTestingApp-bin.jar - 12.
 On server and devices: To avoid timeouts, a shutdown shall happen in the opposite sequence, i.e., services, service manager, container manager, platform, brokers.
 Currently, by default, no explicit on/offboarding of devices is needed.
 If explicit onboarding is required, call the respective ecs or ecsServiceMgr script with parameter offboard.

-If you want to exercise the full cycle, create a Docker container with the service manager and the application artifact first and copy the container to the device running the ECS runtime133.
+If you want to exercise the full cycle, create a Docker container with the service manager and the application artifact first and copy the container to the device running the ECS runtime.
 It is important to emphasize that these steps shall be automated in future releases.